Ariakit

 const pathname = usePathname();

-You can learn more about controlled state on the Component stores guide.
+You can learn more about controlled state on the Component providers guide.

 Rendering a single TabPanel